eromero-vlc/chromaform/README.md

 * `--next`:
    Install upcoming versions of some packages; the version in devel or master is installed by default.
 Used by:
+   - chroma: new disconnected diagram task based on frequency splitting.
    - colorvec/redstar: smearing elementals on the fly.

 ## CMake, LLVM, BLAS: